jefflunt/templater/README.md

+- Snippets
+  - Snippets of code that can be used to compose candidate solutions
+- Proofs
+  - Unit tests that will pass 100% when the function is correct
 - DigitArray - the way you generate possible solutions, exhaustive search
   - One-liner - solutions that only require a single line of code
   - Nesting - solutions that nest other solutions inside of them